tomoleary/hessianlearn/README.md

 # References

-These publications motivate and use the hessianlearn library for stochastic nonconvex optimization
+These manuscripts motivate and use the hessianlearn library for stochastic nonconvex optimization

 - \[1\] O'Leary-Roseberry, T., Alger, N., Ghattas O., [**Inexact Newton Methods for Stochastic Nonconvex Optimization with Applications to Neural Network Training**](https://arxiv.org/abs/1905.06738).